 For us, it took years to master our nutrition individually, and then as a couple.
 There were a lot of details to work through.

 How do we eat together when Alex is vegetarian, and I eat a meaty bodybuilder’s diet?
 How do we manage portion sizes when I weigh 70% more than Alex and burn 3X the calories during the same workout?
-How do we bring only high quality foods into our household?
+How do we Ultimate Clean Eating Guide for Beginners?

-This article breaks down how to overcome these challenges so that you and your partner can reach your goals and feel healthy.
+This article breaks down how to overcome these challenges so that you and your partner can make a couples weight loss plan or simply reach your goals and feel healthy.

 Managing nutrition is a challenge for all couples.
 We hear comments like this frequently from Duo Life couples.